knitli/knitli-site/cmg034w8p000202lb0ttqavpv.md

 * **Memory**, efficiency, and much of prompt engineering are all about how tokens are used.

-**If you want to understand AI, and how it really works, or why it sometimes *costs so much*.
-You have to start with tokens.**
+**If you want to get the basics of how AI works, you have to start with tokens.
+Tokens are the building blocks for AI, and a big part of why it sometimes *costs so much*.**

 ---